blackducksoftware/ohloh_api/reference/position.md

 + __organization__
     An optional field that contains the organization name for this position.
 This field will be filled in if the account holder has designated that this position’s contributions were made on behalf of an organization.
 Example: “IBM Corporation”.
 + __html_url__
-    The url to the contributor page on Ohloh.
+    The url to the contributor page on Open Hub.
 + __created_at__
-    The time at which this Position was originally created on Ohloh.
+    The time at which this Position was originally created on Open Hub.
 + __updated_at__
     The time at which this Position record was last modified.
 + __started_at__